 This is like Reagan.

-When when you say what you mean, mean what you say, and you back it up, good things happen in in uh the the fact that the the leaders of North and South Korea actually got together two weeks ago.
+Good things happen in the fact that the leaders of North and South Korea actually got together two weeks ago.

 Who would have thought that was going to happen on the Korean peninsula?